 Make some documents available to everyone, including clients, but restrict other documents to certain clients

-Some partners have standardized procedures and other documentation that is common to their entire client base, but they want it available only to authenticated users.
+You may have standardized procedures and other documentation that is common to your entire client base, but you only want it available to authenticated users.

 To make some documents available to all clients when they're signed in to IT Glue, you could create a new organization that everyone can access.
 The organization could be named something like "Common Documents."
 To make other documents available to certain clients, the best option is to create them in their respective organizations.

 What this means is that your entire client base (when authenticated to your IT Glue account) will be able to search as usual to return document results from both their organization (if access is granted) and the new "Common Documents" organization.
 From that point forward you just need to make sure that you create your documents in the correct organizations.

 Note: For suggestions on ways to organize your documentation for internal use, make sure you read Developing your internal knowledge base.